chahn/agent-concepts/roadmap.md

 └── assets/           # Templates, schemas, resources
 ```

 The format uses **progressive disclosure** to manage context efficiently: at startup, agents load only skill names and descriptions (~100 tokens each); when a task matches, the full `SKILL.md` body is loaded; scripts and references are loaded only when actively needed during execution.
-This three-tier loading model directly mirrors the distinction between skill *discovery*, *activation*, and *execution* in our procedural memory lifecycle (Section 2.5).
+This three-tier loading model directly mirrors the distinction between skill *discovery*, *activation*, and *execution* in the skill lifecycle (Section 2.5).

 The alignment between Agent Skills and our architecture is deep: